 You can stream Kanopy content on iOS and Android devices, Apple TV, Roku, Amazon Fire TV and Chromecast.

 True to its name, Popcornflix is all about the movies — more than 1,500 of them.
 It's a treasure trove of enjoyable, if lesser-known or older, films.
 If you need a break from motion pictures, Popcornflix also has some TV series and webisodes on its roster.
 All for free.

 Star Trek VIII - First Contact, Bad News Bears, Night of the Living Dead, and The Golden Child are some of the most popular titles it offers currently.
 Or you can dip into TV shows, like Unsolved Mysteries, 21 Jump Street, Kitchen Nightmares, Road to Race Day, and 3rd Rock from the Sun.

 The reason its content is a little limited is that Popcornflix mostly streams videos from Screen Media's library, which includes only independent films.
 It relies on ad support to offer free viewing.
 The great thing about this service is that you won’t have to sign up for a membership to watch anything.

-Supported devices include Apple TV, Roku, Amazon Fire TV, Xbox, and iOS and Android devices.
+Supported devices include Apple TV, Roku, Xbox, Amazon Fire TV and iOS and Android devices.